Adopting Sidecar Containers

 • Define an empty dir so containers can communicate with each other

-• Inject init container, let's call it NativeSidecar with restartPolicy=Always.
+• Inject an init container, let's call it NativeSidecar with restartPolicy=Always.

-• NativeSidecar must write a file to an empty dir indicating the first run and exists immediately with exit code 0.
+• NativeSidecar must write a file to an empty directory indicating the first run and exit immediately with exit code 0.

 • NativeSidecar on restart (when native sidecars are supported) checks that file already exists in the empty dir and changes it - indicating that the built-in sidecar containers are supported and running.